 21. West Highland White Terrier

-  Because of all that energy they needs daily playtime and exercise to keep her from getting into bad behavior.
+They have enough energy that they’ll need a little daily playtime and exercise.
 They also need friends, and will flourish with other dogs or a full-time playful companion.

 22. Yorkshire Terrier

 Yorkies are the star of their own show.
 They love to show off and be the centre of attention.

 They’re usually buzzing with energy and have no shortage of playfulness.

 They love companionship above all else, however they can take ownership of their loved ones and become aggressive towards others.

 Sometimes mistaken for a Labradoodle, the Barbet share some similar characteristics.